 Like mono- and diglycerides and polysorbates, this additive keeps oil and water mixed together.
 In chocolate candy, it prevents the discoloration that normally occurs when the candy is warmed up and then cooled down.

-Sweetener, thickening agent, maintains moisture: Dietetic drinks and foods, candy, shredded coconut, chewing gum.
+Sugar-free sweetener, thickening agent, maintains moisture: Dietetic drinks and foods, candy, shredded coconut, chewing gum.

-Sorbitol occurs naturally in fruits and berries and is a close relative of sugars.
+Sorbitol, a sugar alcohol and close relative of sugar, occurs naturally in fruits and berries and is a close relative of sugars.
 It is half as sweet as sugar.
 It is used many dietetic foods.
 It is used in non-cariogenic (non-decay-causing) chewing gum because oral bacteria do not metabolize it well.
 Some diabetics use sorbitol-sweetened foods because it is absorbed slowly and does not cause blood sugar to increase rapidly.
 Moderate amounts of sorbitol are safe, but large amounts may have a strong laxative effect and even cause diarrhea.
 The FDA requires foods "whose reasonably foreseeable consumption may result in a daily ingestion of 50 grams of sorbitol" to bear the label statement: "Excess consumption may have a laxative effect."

 Thickening agent: Soup, gravy, frozen foods.